-US Army soldier completing the two-mile run on the Army Fitness Test (AFT), illustrating the fitness standards that follow the army height and weight screening
+US Army soldier running the two-mile event on the Army Fitness Test, the performance standard that now sits alongside the WHtR screening replacing army height and weight standards

 Army Height and Weight Standards 2026: Full Chart, Calculator & Tape Test Guide